History of the University of Texas at Arlington (1965–present): Building and campus development

 The Smart Hospital, a nursing facility with manikins able to simulate bleeding, breathing complications and childbirth, opened in August 2007.
 The Maverick Activities Center (MAC), a campus recreation facility, opened the following month.
 UTA installed the metroplex's first green roof on the Life Science Building in April 2008, and the Engineering Research Complex became the first certified LEED building on campus in September of that year.
 In November 2009, UTA announced that it would be tobacco-free by August 2011.

 UTA's Engineering Research Building opened in January 2011.
 The university opened College Park Green, a park in the College Park district on the eastern edge of campus, in April of that year.
 In August, UTA built a landmark 35 ft tower at the corner of UTA Boulevard and South Cooper Street with funds left over from construction of the Engineering Research Building.
 The College Park Center, home to events and UTA's men's basketball, women's basketball and women's volleyball teams, opened in February 2012.
 In April of that year, the university purchased the Johnson Creek Crossing Apartments on South Pecan Street and renamed it The Heights on Pecan.
 The building provided about 300 additional rooms of on-campus housing.

 In spring 2018, UTA opened a new parking garage on the west side of campus.
 Eighty-two-year-old Brazos Hall, the school's smallest and oldest dormitory, was demolished in July of that year; Brazos Park, on its site, opened in August 2019.
 The Commons, a dining facility on the west campus, and the West Hall dormitory opened in August 2018.
 The following month, UTA opened the Science and Engineering Innovation and Research (SEIR) Building.
 It acquired the Centennial Court apartments in February 2019, integrating them into the school's University Housing department.
 The university opened its Military and Veteran Services (MAVS) Center the following month.

 The UT System Board of Regents allocated $60 million for a new building for the UTA School of Social Work in November 2019; President Karbhari had addressed the 86th Texas Legislature in February about the state of the existing Social Work facility, which was built in 1922.
-That year, UTA demolished its Maple Square and Garden Club apartments; both were built in 1964, and had reached the end of their useful lives.
+The building opened in January 2023, and the International Nursing Association for Clinical Simulation and Learning endorsed the facility.
+In 2019, UTA demolished its Maple Square and Garden Club apartments; both were built in 1964, and had reached the end of their useful lives.
 Trinity House, a residence hall on the west side of campus, was demolished in December 2019.
 In September 2020, UTA opened its "grand entrance" addition to the University Center which completed a $9.8 million expansion project.
+As part of its preparations for the 2024 solar eclipse, UTA upgraded its technology inside the planetarium to provide better visualizations of stars and planets.